Q: Can I meet the dog prior to adoption?

 Q: What is ISO?

-A: ISO stands for Isolation.
-The Massachusetts Department of Agriculture requires that every dog coming into the state (as part of a rescue organization) have a USDA health certificate within 10 days of travel AND once arriving in Massachusetts, spend 48 hours in a MDA Certified Quarantine facility.
-The dogs are given a general wellness exam (by a MA vet) prior to their release from quarantine and if given a clean bill of health, are free to be released.
+A: ISO stands for Isolation and is sometimes used interchangeably with Quarantine.
+The Massachusetts Department of Agriculture (MDA) is our governing body and requires that every animal coming into the state (as part of a rescue organization) have a USDA health certificate (within 10 days of travel) and once arriving in Massachusetts, spend 48 hours in a MDA Certified Quarantine facility.
+At the end of their quarantine, our animals are given a general wellness exam by our veterinarian and if given a clean bill of health, are free to be released to their foster or forever home.

 Q: Can I go visit my dog while he/she is in ISO?